khalidabdou/TestFriends_JetPackCompose/README.md

-# APp To test friendship using jetpack compose
+# App to test friendship using jetpack compose

 <h4> Screens </h4>